-Okay, these are admittedly not equal things.
-But for most of us, our car is a pretty important part our lives.
+For most of us, our car is pretty important.
 We depend on it for getting to work, taking children to school, getting home.
 Every single day.
 We need it to be safe, reliable.
 And just like getting in shape, and maintaining our health, that doesn’t happen without some effort.

 Keep it clean